Fatih Arda İpcioğlu

-Fatih Arda İpçioğlu (born 28 September 1997) is a Turkish ski jumper and ex national record holder.
+Fatih Arda İpçioğlu (born 28 September 1997) is a Turkish Olympian ski jumper and former national record holder.

 Career

 In 2017, he became the first Turkish ski jumper, who scored Continental Cup points in Erzurum; he also became the first Turkish ski jumper, who performed in the Nordic World Championships in Lahti, where he qualified in both normal hill and large hill individual events.
 He became the first Turkish ski jumper to perform in World Cup in Lillehammer.

 In 2018, he qualified for the 2018 Winter Olympics in Pyeongchang, South Korea and became the first Olympic Turkish ski jumper.

 He also became the first representative of Turkey to qualify for a competition at the Four Hills Tournament and the first to score World Cup points.